-Using percentages instead of absolut numbers, we have 80% of medals obtained by Chinese players.
-Meanwhile, only 10% of the last 20 gold medals were achieved by non-Chinese players.
+Using percentages instead of exact numbers, we have 80% of the medals obtained by Chinese players.
+Whereas, only 10% of the last 20 gold medals were won by non-Chinese players.

-Chinese domination nowadays is even more considerable, as numbers in the last 5 championships (that is, last 10 years), are even better for them.
-No single non-Chinese player has reached the Finals during this time.
-In the Women’s Singles, not even the Semi-Finals.
+Chinese domination nowadays is even more substantial, as numbers in the last 5 championships (that is, the last 10 years), are even better for them.
+No single non-Chinese player has reached the finals during this time.
+In the Women’s Singles, not even the semi-finals.

-The least productive championships for the Chinese in these last 20 years came in 2003.
-Men’s Singles got many surprising results, ending up with a non-Chinese final and a single bronze medal for the Chinese National Team.
+The least successful championships for the Chinese in the last 20 years came in 2003.
+The Men’s Singles had many surprising results, ending up with a non-Chinese final and a single bronze medal for the Chinese National Team.

-In this article, we will make a trip to the past to see what happened 14 years ago at the 2003 WTTC in Paris-Bercy.
-We will take a look at the most unexpected results, including the ones that prevented the Chinese players to continue their mastering of the world table tennis history.
+In this article, we will take a trip back in time to see what happened 14 years ago at the 2003 WTTC in Paris-Bercy.
+We will have a look at the most unexpected results, including the ones that prevented the Chinese players from continuing their domination of world table tennis history.

 2003 World Table Tennis Championships

-Comparing to the World Ranking nowadays, it seems impossible to find such a seeding list in the upcoming years: only 4 out of the 10 top players were Chinese.
+Compared to the World Ranking nowadays, it seems impossible that we would find such a seeding list in the upcoming years: only 4 out of the 10 top players were Chinese.

-Regarding the World Ranking at those days, it was only Peter Karlsson, who had a back injury, that missed the championship from the top 16.
-He was the 15th at that moment, and he withdrew after the draw had been made, so the tournament had one less seed.
+Regarding the World Ranking in those days, it was only Peter Karlsson, who had a back injury, who missed the championship from the top 16.
+He was the 15th at that time but he withdrew after the draw had been done, so the tournament had one less seed.

-ITTF published this article about the expectations for the tournament.
-A quick text extracted from it says:
+The ITTF published this article about the expectations for the tournament.
+A short text extracted from it says:

 BOLL (GER) against WANG Liqin (CHN) and Vladimir SAMSONOV (BLR) against MA Lin (CHN), this is the “set up” for the semi-finals in the Men’s Singles at the Liebherr World Championships starting on Monday 19th.

-And that was a good prediction, acording to the results, as none of the four mentioned, and top seeded players as well, reached the semifinals.
+And that was a good prediction, based on the results, as none of the four mentioned, and top seeded players as well, reached the semi-finals.

-Betting houses probably had a bad time at those days if they had the 2003 WTTC on their list.
-We will now take a look at the biggest upsets and most exciting matches of the tournament, including the path to the finals of the most successful players.
+Betting houses probably had a tough time then if they had the 2003 WTTC on their list.
+We will now take a look at the biggest upsets and most exciting matches of the tournament, including the path to the finals for the most successful players.

-Round of 128 did not have any unexpected result.
+The Round of 128 did not have any unexpected results.
 All the seeded players took on their opponents.
 Timo Boll started the tournament against Lin Ju, the Chinese-Dominican defender, winning 4-2.
-Ma Lin won 4-0 against Carlos Machado, Wang Liqin 4-1 versus Shu Arai and Vladimir Samsonov, 27 years old at that time, had an easy victory 4-0 against the romanian Constantin Cioti.
+Ma Lin won 4-0 against Carlos Machado, Wang Liqin won 4-1 opposite Shu Arai and Vladimir Samsonov, 27 years old at that time, had an easy victory of 4-0 against Romanian Constantin Cioti.

-Nevertheless, Jan-Ove Waldner, 19th at the World Ranking at that moment, lost 4-3 against the greek Konstantinos Papageorgiou.
+However, Jan-Ove Waldner, 19th in the World Ranking at that moment, lost 4-3 against Greek, Konstantinos Papageorgiou.

 Petr Korbel beat Liu Guozheng, after an tight match: 4-3.
-Zoran Primorac lost against Lars Hielscher with a quite tight result: 3-4 (3-11, 8-11, 11-6, 11-5, 9-11, 11-8, 11-13).
-Ryu Seung-Min, who would won the Olympics gold medal one year after, was defeated 3-4 by Fredik Hakansson.
-And last, but not least, Alexey Smirnov would be back to Russia after clashing Joo Saehyuk, a rising Korean defender.
+Zoran Primorac lost against Lars Hielscher with quite a tight result: 3-4 (3-11, 8-11, 11-6, 11-5, 9-11, 11-8, 11-13).
+Ryu Seungmin, who would win an Olympic gold medal a year later, was defeated 3-4 by Fredik Hakansson.
+And last, but not least, Alexey Smirnov would go back to Russia after clashing with Joo Saehyuk, a rising Korean defender.

-Oh Sangeun and Werner Schlager also faced defenders (Evgueni Chtchetinine and Koji Matsushita) at that round, both of them winning (4-2 and 4-0 respectively).
-Another interesting match from that round was the one between Kalinikos Kreanga and He Zhi Wen, who ended 4-3 for the greek player.
+Oh Sangeun and Werner Schlager also faced defenders (Evgueni Chtchetinine and Koji Matsushita) in that round, both of them winning (4-2 and 4-0, respectively).
+Another interesting match from that round was the one between Kalinikos Kreanga and He Zhi Wen, which ended 4-3 for the Greek player.

-Round of 16 proved that this World Championships would offer loads of excitement since that moment.
-Qiu Yike and Kong Linghui defeated Adrian Crisan and Oh Sangeun, both of them 4-2, scheduling a Chinese clash in the next round.
-Werner Schlager and Wang Liqin won too, against Kim Taeksoo and Chiang Peng-Lung, both with a 4-2 result.
+The Round of 16 proved that this World Championships would offer loads of excitement from that moment on.
+Qiu Yike and Kong Linghui defeated Adrian Crisan and Oh Sang Eun, both of them 4-2, scheduling a Chinese clash in the next round.
+Werner Schlager and Wang Liqin won, too, against Kim Taeksoo and Chiang Peng-Lung, both with a 4-2 result.

 Wang Hao faced one of the two remaining defenders, Chen Weixing, in a tight match that was won 3-4 by the latter.
-Ma Lin, who won 4-2 against one of the unexpected players of that round , Fredik Hakansson, would be the only Chinese player belonging to the half-down part of the draw that would get to the Quarter-Finals.
+Ma Lin, who won 4-2 against one of the unexpected players in that round , Fredik Hakansson, would be the only Chinese player from the lower half of the draw who would get to the quarter-finals.

-Completing this round, Chuang Chih-Yuan and Joo Saehyuk competed to be the one facing Ma Lin.
-The Korean defender kept his winning streak on, defeating the 5th world ranked player from Chinese Taipei, with a quick 4-1.
+Completing this round, Chuang Chih-Yuan and Joo Saehyuk competed for the chance to face Ma Lin.
+The Korean defender kept up his winning streak by defeating the 5th world-ranked player from Chinese Taipei, with a quick 4-1.

-Eight players reached this priviliged round of the tournament.
+Eight players reached this privileged round of the tournament.
 The spectacle started with a Chinese duel between Qiu Yike and Kong Linghui.
-The latter made his experience prevail, easily defeating his opponent 1-4 (1-11, 9-11, 11-4, 1-11, 8-11).
+The latter’s experience prevailed, easily defeating his opponent 1-4 (1-11, 9-11, 11-4, 1-11, 8-11).

-An epic match would follow: Werner Schlager against Wang Liqin, World Champion at that moment.
-The Austrian player overcame a 1-3 result, saving 4 match balls in a row when being 6-10 down, to win 4-3 and reach the Semi-Finals.
+An epic match would follow: Werner Schlager against Wang Liqin, World Champion at that time.
+The Austrian player overcame a 1-3 result, saving 4 match balls in a row when being 6-10 down to win 4-3 and reach the semi-finals.

 Kalinikos Kreanga versus Chen Weixing would follow.
-The Austrian defender did not have any chance, losing 4-0.
+The Austrian defender did not have a chance, losing 4-0.

-The last Quarter-Final was played between Ma Lin, second seed and Bronze medal at the previous World Championships, and Joo Saehyuk.
+The last quarter-final was played between Ma Lin, second seed and Bronze medal winner at the previous World Championships, and Joo Saehyuk.
 A thrilling match would end with a 3-4 result for the Korean defender, who confirmed that everything was possible at that tournament.

-ITTF reflected the general feeling on this article, while Joo Saehyuk said the next after his match:
+The ITTF reflected the general feeling in this article, while Joo Saehyuk said the following after his match:

 It’s good for defenders here in Bercy.
 The tables, the big hall, the court mat all seem to help but playing Ma Lin was very difficult, he plays with so many variations of spin.

-Only one of the six Chinese players that had started the competition reached the Semi-Finals.
-Never repeated since.
+Only one of the six Chinese players who had started the competition reached the semi-finals.
+A feat not repeated since.